thoriqakbar0/ship-llm/README.md

     return "User message"
 ```

-Hurry optimizes the API call process, reduces boilerplate code, and handles parameter management more efficiently, resulting in faster development and a cleaner codebase.
+Hurry AI optimizes the API call process, reduces boilerplate code, and handles parameter management more efficiently, resulting in faster development and a cleaner codebase.

 ## Type-Safe Structured Outputs

-Hurry supports type-safe structured outputs, making it easier to work with complex response formats:
+Hurry AI supports type-safe structured outputs, making it easier to work with complex response formats:

 ```python
 from pydantic import BaseModel